 Not everyone who comes to our law office wants a divorce.
 Some people come and tell us they want a legal separation.
 Every state is different, and if you’re wondering how to get a legal separation in Georgia, unfortunately, you can’t.

+Before you can file for separate maintenance, at least one party has to have lived in Georgia for 30 days.
+Your attorney can help you decide which county to file in based on where each party will be living.
+Hopefully, both parties are OK with pursuing this course of action.
+However, if one spouse files and the other spouse does not agree with the filing, a process server will have to be used to deliver the paperwork.
+If both parties are amenable to working out all the various issues, as in an uncontested divorce case, the judge will most likely sign off on the agreement, provided it is fair to both parties.
+However, if there is contention between spouses, you will need to go before a judge and they will make decisions about property and asset division, as well as custody and visitation.
 One thing to remember is that this filing can be just as complicated as divorce.
 There will be fees that need to be paid, paperwork to be filed, and multiple court dates may be possible.
 Perhaps the most helpful decision you can make is your choice of an attorney.
 They can help you to evaluate all your options and decide whether it’s worth it for you to file for divorce or separate maintenance.

 If you are looking for a family court attorney in Atlanta or reside in Henry, Clayton, or Fayette counties, Family Matters Law Group is here to help you with your court case.
 We have years of experience helping our clients make tough decisions and fighting for their best interests and those of their children.
 Even though you can’t receive a legal separation in GA, we’re here to help you find the best solution to your problems.